 "It’s not about punishing any other platform, like I fundamentally believe all of the platforms can continue to grow," Xbox head Phil Spencer told GQ (opens in new tab).
 "But in order to be on Xbox, I want us to be able to bring the full complete package of what we have.
 And that would be true when I think about Elder Scrolls 6.
 That would be true when I think about any of our franchises."

-Aside from this, Starfield, the next major release from Bethesda since the acquisition took place is confirmed to release on Xbox Series X, Xbox Series S and Microsoft Windows only.
+Aside from this, Starfield, the next major release from Bethesda since the acquisition took place, is confirmed to release on Xbox Series X, Xbox Series S and Microsoft Windows.

 The Elder Scrolls 6 – trailer